CorporateClash/public/in-game-rules.md

 11. Any attempt to access staff-only tools or information is prohibited.

-12. Attempting to evade permanent bans is prohibited.
-Corporate Clash reserves the right to ban any account that is suspected of evasion.
+12. Corporate Clash reserves the right to ban any suspected account for ban evasion.
+Ban evasion applies to accounts that are IP banned, or a more severe permanent ban placed on the account.

 13. The owner of an account is responsible for any actions taken on the respective account.
     * Account owner is defined as the owner of the Email associated with the account.